 Prior to 2010 despite having experience travelling overseas I was yet to discover how much I enjoyed exploring the world by motorcycle

 2010 Easter Tour

-A few days riding the New England Tablelands, a fantastic region of NSW.
+A few more days riding the New England Tablelands, my favourite region in NSW.

 2010 Scorching Hot Tour